PJDuchesne/CSCI_4166/Project/README.txt

 README.txt

-> To run this visualization, a simple http server must be run.
+> Note: To run this visualization, a simple http server must be run to serve the CSV data file

-> The directions are as follows:
+>> LAUNCH GUIDE <<

 1) cd <your_directories>/Project/		// Go to project folder
 2) python -m SimpleHTTPServer 8000		// Start Python server
 3) http://localhost:8000/ 				// Go to server on any browser
+4) Enter "Project.html"                 // Launch Project

->> VISUALIZATION GUIDE <<
+>> VISUALIZATION USER INTERFACE GUIDE <<

 Overview: This visualization displays nodes and links between pathfinder's
 	many, many feats.
 In the center of the initial visualization, there is